-Suitable container Check all containers are clearly labelled and free from leaks.
-For low viscosity materials (i) : Drums and jerry cans must be of the non-removable head type. (ii) : Where a can is to be used as an inner package, the can must have a screwed enclosure.
+Suitable container Polyethylene or polypropylene container.
+Packing as recommended by manufacturer.
+Check all containers are clearly labelled and free from leaks.
+For low viscosity materials (i): Drums and jerry cans must be of the non-removable head type. (ii): Where a can is to be used as an inner package, the can must have a screwed enclosure.
 For materials with a viscosity of at least 2680 cSt.
 (23 deg.
 C) For manufactured product having a viscosity of at least 250 cSt.
 (23 deg.
 C) Manufactured product that requires stirring before use and having a viscosity of at least 20 cSt (25 deg.
 C): (i) Removable head packaging; (ii) Cans with friction closures and (iii) low pressure tubes and cartridges may be used.
-Where combination packages are used, and the inner packages are of glass, there must be sufficient inert cushioning material in contact with inner and outer packages In addition, where inner packagings are glass and contain liquids of packing group I there must be sufficient inert absorber to absorb any spillage, unless the outer packaging is a close fitting moulded plastic box and the substances are not incompatible with the plastic.
-Avoid reaction with oxidising agents, bases and strong reducing agents.
+Where combination packages are used, and the inner packages are of glass, there must be sufficient inert cushioning material in contact with inner and outer packages In addition, where inner packagings are glass and contain liquids of packing group I there must be sufficient inert absorbent to absorb any spillage, unless the outer packaging is a close fitting moulded plastic box and the substances are not incompatible with the plastic.
 Storage incompatibility Avoid reaction with oxidising agents, bases and strong reducing agents.
 Avoid strong acids, acid chlorides, acid anhydrides and chloroformates.